Articles · Product philosophy

 Two tracks: browser planners and optional server-assisted generation

-Track A—browser-only "LLM workflow" helpers.
+Track A—browser-only workflow helpers.
 These pages avoid remote generative calls.
 They solve adjacent problems: rough token budgeting, RAG chunk arithmetic, paste hygiene before anything leaves your machine, lightweight structural checks on prompts or skill files, line-by-line comparison of two model outputs.
 The philosophy is to move operational chores off the model and into deterministic code running locally.

 Track B—server-assisted text or image helpers when the deployment is configured.
 These cover open-ended drafting and explanation where closed-form algorithms are the wrong tool.
 Product discipline still applies: say what runs where, warn against secrets, and keep a path back to purely local utilities for the same underlying data.